Our Team

 Annual Training Symposium/Conference

-ALERT’s 2024 Annual Training Symposium/Conference will be hosted by Georgia Public Safety Training Commission.
+ALERT’s 2025 Annual Training Symposium/Conference will be hosted by Los Angeles County Sheriff’s Department.
 Click on the below link to get updated information for this year’s ALERT International Training Symposium/Conference…see you in September!
 Stay safe and stay well.